 fit: Learn the encodings or levels to use for each variable. fit_transform: Fit to the data.
-Then transform it. get_feature_names_out: Get output feature names for transformation. get_params: Get parameters for this estimator. set_params: Set the parameters of this estimator. transform: Enforce the type of categorical variables as dtype categorical.
+Then transform it. get_feature_names_out: Get output feature names for transformation. get_params: Get parameters for this estimator. set_params: Set the parameters of this estimator. transform: Enforce the type of categorical variables as dtype categorical y: pandas Series, default = None